pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 (see :doc:`Part 2 </topics/tutorial/part2>`).
 It puts all of the aggregate events that it has collected into an "event store", with the guarantee that all or none of the aggregate events will be stored.
 When the events cannot be saved, an exception will be raised.
-The ``save()`` method is used by the command methods of an application.
+The ``save()`` method is commonly used by the command methods of an application.

 An application has a ``repository`` that has a ``get()`` method.
 The repository's ``get()`` method is called with an aggregate ID.
 It uses the given ID to select aggregate events from an event store.
 It reconstructs the aggregate from these events, and returns the reconstructed aggregate to the caller.
-The ``get()`` method is used by both the command and the query methods of an application.
+The ``get()`` method may be used by both command and query methods.

 Event store